Irregular triads in 3-uniform hypergraphs: Quasirandomness and regularity in -graphs

 \end{definition}

+To aid the reader's understanding, we give here an example of a pair $(H,G)$ which is \emph{not} quasirandom in the sense of Definition \ref{def:regtrip}.
+Let $G=(V_1\cup V_2\cup V_3,E)$ be any tripartite graph where $G[V_1,V_2]$, $G[V_1,V_3]$, and $G[V_2,V_3]$ are quasirandom as graphs.
+Choose an arbitrary partition $A\cup B$ of $R\cap K_2[V_2,V_3]$ so that $A$ and $B$ have roughly equal size, and let $H$ be the $3$-graph whose edges are the triangles of $G$ containing a pair of vertices belonging to $A$, i.e. $H=\{xyz\in K_3^{(2)}(G): yz\in A\}$.
+Then there are two naturally defined subgraphs of $G$, $G_A$ and $G_B$, obtained from $G$ by deleting the edges in $B$ and $A$, respectively.
+The relative density of $H$ on $G_A$ is $1$, while the relative density of $H$ on $G_B$ is zero.
+Because of this, the pair $(H,G)$ will not satisfy Definition \ref{def:regtrip} for sufficiently small $\e_1,\e_2$.

 Our notational convention is to use single subscripts of $2$ or $3$ for notions of strictly binary or strictly ternary quasirandomness (e.g. $\disc_2$ and $\vdisc_3$), and the subscript 2,3 as above to emphasize that $\disc_{2,3}$ quasirandomness has both a binary and ternary quasirandomness requirement.
-Definition \ref{def:regtrip} has several equivalent formulations, and a more complete account of these will appear in Section \ref{subsec:quasi}.
+Definition \ref{def:regtrip} has several equivalent formulations, and a more complete account of these will appear in Section \ref{subsec:quasi2}.
 We now state the definition which will serve as a higher order analogue of an equitable partition of a vertex set.
-In contrast to the partition appearing in Theorem \ref{thm:vreg}, Definition \ref{def:decomp} will include a partition of the vertex set as well as a partition of the set of pairs of vertices.
+In contrast to the partition appearing in Theorem \ref{thm:vreg}, Definition \ref{def:decomp} will involve not only a partition of the vertex set but also a partition of the set of pairs of vertices.